 Employees with disabilities are required to contact the Human Resources/Payroll office to begin the disability eligibility process, submit disability documentation and make their accommodation request(s).
 See NDSU Policy 168 Reasonable Accommodation on the Basis of Disability-Guidelines for Employee Requests for procedures and forms.
 Documentation required to establish the basis for an assistance animal will be the same as required of a student in section 3.b. above.

 Visitors with disabilities are required to contact the primary sponsoring/hosting department of the program/event for which they plan to attend for consideration to bring an assistance animal on campus to mitigate the impact of a disability.
 Documentation required to establish the basis for an assistance animal will be the same as required of a student in section 3.b. above.
-Both visitor and the sponsoring/hosting department are invited to consult with the Office of Equity, Diversity and Global Outreach if accessibility questions surface.
+Both visitor and the sponsoring/hosting department are invited to consult with the ADA Coordinator if accessibility questions surface.

 4. Responsibilities of Persons Using Service or Assistance Animals (formerly section 3)